Mark Sullivan (public servant): Career

-Sullivan was appointed Secretary of the Department of Family and Community Services.
+he was appointed Secretary of the Department of Family and Community Services (FaCS).

 In 2004, the Howard government rotated Sullivan from FaCS to the Department of Veterans' Affairs.
 In 2008 Sullivan left his role at Veterans' Affairs to join the ACTEW Corporation as managing director.

 During his time at ACTEW, Sullivan led major water projects, including the Cotter Dam expansion project, with the aim to "drought-proof" Canberra.
 Sullivan announced his retirement from the ACTEW Corporation in February 2014, collecting a $690,000 termination payment on his departure.

 Awards

 In 2008 Sullivan was made an Officer of the Order of Australia for service as Secretary of FaCS.